mweel1/usa_high_level/media-tv-technology-act/index.md

 All transactions will work with the [e-check](/e-check/) system for sale, and other credit card rail payment methods.

-The market place can make their own distribution channels and pricing models.
+The market place can make their own distribution channels and pricing models, and secure wall gardens will have access to these servers.

+\*\* If you did have access to all media players, the media id could be paid for when its consumed.

 A [federal grant](/grants/) could be provided to develop these distribution channels to purchase and sell to the market in different ways.